 The Myrothecium dataset was locally made with the aforementioned methodology in the method section (2.2).
-The entire data comprise 38 samples with two main categories, control (Bco) and Myrothecium (Myl) antagonism interaction.
-Within the Myl category, there were five subcategories in concordance with the interaction days that the fungal antagonism was in the culture.
+The Myrothecium genus plays a major role for combating white mold in soybeans.
+Therefore, the MYL volatilome kinetics were explored.
+The entire data comprise 38 samples with two main categories, control (Bco) and Myrothecium (MYL) culture kinetics.
+Within the MYL category, there were five subcategories in concordance with days that the fungus has grown in the culture media.

-For the peak alignment process, the chromatogram from the Myl antagonism on the fourth day was selected as a representative chromatogram, and the remaining chromatograms were aligned against it (Fig. 2I).
-Chromatograms were baseline corrected with λ equal to 10.The maximum warping value for the first and second dimension were 4 and 10, respectively.
+For the peak alignment process, the chromatogram from the MYL culture on the fifth day was selected as a representative chromatogram, and the remaining chromatograms were aligned against it (Fig. 2I).
+The maximum warping value for the first and second dimension were 4 and 10, respectively.
 Prior MPCA, chromatograms were mean-centered.
-The effect of pre-processing procedure over the chromatograms of the Myrothecium dataset can be found in the supplemental material.

 In the MPCA score plot, the separation between control and antagonism samples was clearly appreciated (Fig. 2J and 2K).
 Thus, the accumulated explained variance in the two first principal components of this model was about 70%.
 In contrast with the two previously discussed datasets, in this case, groups were separated by the second PC.
-Therefore, for metabolite annotation, compounds with the highest eigenvector values were annotated, resulting in 48 metabolites with higher values of similarity than 80% in the database (Supp.
-Tab.
-1).
+Therefore, for metabolite annotation, compounds with the highest eigenvector values were annotated, resulting in 48 metabolites with higher values of similarity than 80% in the database (see Annexed).
 Between the annotated metabolites, several chemical species were found that were previously described to have fungal biocontrol activity.
-For example, the presence of phenylethyl alcohol, α -curcumeno and α terpineno that were described in Trichoderma genus control [54].
-In the same manner, these compounds had also been reported to be produced by Memnoniella genus, which can induce pathogen resistance in plants through its volatilome [55].
+For example, the presence of phenylethyl alcohol, α -curcumeno and α -terpineno that were described in Trichoderma genus control [54].
+In the same manner, these compounds had also been reported to be produced by Memoniella genus, which can induce pathogen resistance in plants through its volatilome [55].
 Moreover, phenylethyl alcohol was also found in antimicrobial extracts from the Glicladium genus [56].